chriswee168/ai-file-scanner-app/README.md

 # AI file scanner app
-An AI powered local web app for scanning files and classifying byte chunks as either benign or malicious.
+An AI powered local web app for scanning byte chunks of portable executable files and
+classifying them as either benign or malicious.

 List of Contents:
 1. [Dependencies](#dependencies)